Tai-Hsien/MeshSegNet/README.md

 License
 --------

-The code is released under MIT License (see LICENSE file for details).
+The MeshSegNet code is released under MIT License (see LICENSE file for details).

 Citation